 Documentation Requirements:

-Attachment H Amenities Certification – This Certification must be signed by the Applicant.
+Attachment I Amenities Certification – This Certification must be signed by the Applicant.
 HOME Compliance Staff will monitor for this item on the initial compliance monitoring visit.
 Please have this certification available at the initial HOME compliance monitoring, as it may be requested by staff.
 OHFA’s Construction Inspector will also check for the promised amenities.
 Failure to provide the items as certified in the Application could result in a termination of the Written Agreement, de-obligation of the remaining funds, and repayment of funds already drawn down.

 6. HOME Investment per Unit – 10 Points

-(Not applicable to CHDO Pre-Development Loans)

 Developments will be evaluated based on the amount of HOME assistance provided per HOME-assisted unit.
-Applicants should note that HOME assistance per unit cannot exceed the 2025 HOME Program Maximum Per-Unit Subsidy Limits.
+Applicants should note that HOME assistance per unit cannot exceed the 2026 HOME Program Maximum Per-Unit Subsidy Limits.
 OHFA Staff will perform the calculation.
 No documentation is required for this criterion.